-We would like to again thank all of the sponsors, supporters and participants who continue to make it possible to explore ways to strengthen our rural grocery stores and communities.
-We look forward to seeing you at the fifth National Rural Grocery Summit in 2016.
+We would like to again thank all of our sponsors, supporters, and participants who continue to make it possible to explore ways to strengthen our rural grocery stores and communities.